 - Pillar posts are super long 3000+ words long

-They make a very good point in that movie.
-Check out the competition.
-If you’re trying to snatch the top rankings from a small obscure site with thin content, a shorter response post would be enough.
+According to Income School, if you’re trying to snatch the top rankings from a small obscure site with thin content, a shorter response post would be enough.
 Going after a more substantial site with a very good post?
 You’re going to need heavy weapons for that, in the form of a staple or pillar post.

 Don’t forget deterrence